Nautisense/Azure-OpenAI-SQL/README.md

 1. **SQLite Database**:

-   The app uses SQLite to create a table representing a company's finances.
+   The app uses SQLite to create a table representing a company's joblist.
 It holds fields like revenue, expenses, and profit.

 2. **Schema Retrieval**: